Job Specification

 complete the training period and/or attain a level of performance

-warranting advancement to the title of Correction Officer Recruit,
+warranting advancement to the title of Correctional Police Officer,

 shall be considered a cause for separation from employment.